-The admission policies below pertain to programs offered through the McMinnville and Portland Campuses.
-Applicants to Linfield’s Online and Continuing (OCE) Education program should consult the OCE section of the catalog for OCE admission policies.
+The admission policies below pertain to programs offered through the McMinnville, Portland and Online and Continuing Education (OCE).

 Linfield College grants admission to students who are likely to grow and succeed in a personal and challenging liberal arts environment.
 Each applicant to the college is evaluated on individual merit.
 Although there is no formula for predicting academic success, an Admission committee evaluates applicants in a number of areas which commonly indicate academic potential.
 These include high school academic performance, writing sample, recommendations from teachers and counselors, and pre-college test results.
 Because participation in non-academic activities is important at Linfield, the committee also considers the depth and quality of an applicant’s involvement in community and school activities.
 The committee reviews applications as they are completed (giving priority to those who meet the deadlines) and notifies applicants of their decision on a regular basis, selecting students who show the greatest likelihood of benefiting from and contributing to the Linfield community.
 Linfield reserves the right to deny students for non-academic reasons.